jingangdidi/snippets/README_zh.md

                     10(e5-base-v2),
                     11(multilingual-e5-small)
-  -p, --model-path  path of the model folder, valid for -m, default: ./embedding_models/ -C, --cpu         force the use of cpu, otherwise prioritize using the gpu -n, --num         the number of most similar results, valid for -m, default: 5 -u, --summary     print selected snippets summary, support all and categories, multiple categories separated by commas -s, --save        save -i, -t, -e selected snippets to files
+  -p, --model-path  path of the model folder, valid for -m, default: ./embedding_models/ -C, --cpu         force the use of cpu, otherwise prioritize using the gpu, valid for -m -n, --num         the number of most similar results, valid for -m, default: 5 -u, --summary     print selected snippets summary, support all and categories, multiple categories separated by commas -s, --save        save -i, -t, -e selected snippets to files